 - What makes it even more this trope is that the Joker wasn't counting on a convict having turned his life around.

 - The Joker's view gets doubly proven wrong when Batman spares his life instead of letting him fall.
 Joker looks utterly confused at this.

 - Then Batman takes the blame for Harvey's crimes to further thwart the Joker.

 - Green Lantern: What ultimately brings Parallax down.
 Because he feeds off fear, he believes courage means having no fear whatsoever.
 He assumes Hal Jordan will fall because he has fear in him.
-Courage is about not letting fear take control, which is why Parallax underestimates him and is unable to feed off him.
+But real courage is about not letting fear take control, which is why Parallax underestimates Hal and is unable to feed off him.

 - In Superman II, General Zod and Ursa assume Supes is protecting the humans because they are his pets.

 - As in the comics, Lex Luthor has this going on twice:

 - In Superman: The Movie, when Ms. Teschmacher asked if he thinks that Superman is the real deal, Luthor replies that if he is, he's not from Earth.
 Granted, Superman is a Human Alien, but it does show that Luthor doesn't believe anyone on Earth could be as selfless as Superman.